YongCloud/YongCloud.github.io/_pages/about.md

 I studied in NAU from 2013 to 2017, which is a delightful experience.
 I read about 300 books and finished my first half-marathon of my life.
 Of course, writing code and solving computer science problem is my routine.
 In addition, I measured the city of Nanjing with my footsteps.

 ## My service
-I enjoy learning and sharing, so you can ask me any questions related my domain, I will try my best to reply you.
+I enjoy learning and sharing, so you can ask me any questions related to my domain, I will try my best to interact with you.